Attention! PLACEMENT TESTING FOR SPRING 2024 STUDENTS IS NOW CLOSED. FALL 2024 STUDENTS MAY BEGIN PLACEMENT TESTING ON MARCH 15, 2024

 · For CAPP students, please see your high school counselor for the required deadline dates to take the online placement test.

 · RETAKES FOR MATH AND WORLD LANGUAGES are in paper/pencil only, and must be completed on a UW campus.
-If you would like to retake the exam(s) at UW Oshkosh, please see our main webpage (also linked at the end of this paragraph) for our Classroom Testing Hours as they vary during the year.
-It is not necessary to make an appointment, just arrive in time to complete the retake prior to our posted closing time. https://uwosh.edu/testing/
+If you would like to retake the exam(s) at UW Oshkosh, please see our main webpage (also linked at the end of this paragraph) for our Accommodated Testing Hours as they vary during the year.
+APPOINTMENTS ARE REQUIRED.
+PLEASE CALL 920-424-0073 TO MAKE AN APPT. https://uwosh.edu/testing/

 · Retakes cost $15.00 per exam and can be paid in Debit/Credit Card only.
 (American Express not accepted.)

-What if a student’s UWEPT score does not qualify them for Writing 101?
+What if a student’s UWEPT (placement test) score does not qualify them for Writing 101?

 Because the UWEPT is carefully designed and rigorously tested to meet the needs of UW System writing curricula, it is overwhelmingly likely that a student who receives a score below the general education cutoff is a student who needs developmental support and is unlikely to succeed in Writing 101 without it.
 Our first recommendation to such students, therefore, is typically to trust their placement.
 They will need to work on building their skills and habits further before they are ready for a college-level writing course, so they should not enroll in Writing 101 at this time.
 An additional year of high-school-level practice may get them to a place of fuller preparedness, though, so if a student is going on to attend UWO or another System school that uses the UWEPT for placement, they may take the UWEPT again the next year before enrolling in their first college writing course.
 Same-semester retakes of the UWEPT are not available except in situations of severe disruption in which a student was unable to complete the test.
 Because the UWEPT measures proficiencies and habits that accumulate over time, retakes done shortly after a first attempt only tend to improve placement if a student did not make a full/genuine attempt the first time.
 In order to prevent any perceived need for a retake, students should only take the test when they are feeling well and rested, in a location with a reliable internet connection, and anticipating the ability to work for a full 90 minutes without interruption.
 They should also make sure that they have arranged for any needed accessibility accommodations prior to attempting the test.
 If a student does not receive the 350 minimum score to qualify them for Writing 101 but genuinely believes they are prepared for the course, they may request an individual review of their placement.
 In these situations, they and a teacher or counselor should work together to complete the Placement Review Form, which will be reviewed by the UW Oshkosh English department.